tinnguyen1372/DIP_Project/README.md

 ## References
 -   The original MINDCUB3R code at https://github.com/ev3dev/ev3dev-lang-python-demo/blob/stretch/robots/MINDCUB3R/mindcuber.py
 -   The twophase solver and GUI for 3x3 Cube at https://github.com/hkociemba/RubiksCube-TwophaseSolver
+-   The Optimal Solver at https://github.com/hkociemba/RubiksCube-OptimalSolver
 -   The solver and GUI for 2x2 Cube at https://github.com/hkociemba/Rubiks2x2x2-OptimalSolver
 -   The rubikscolorresolver from Dwalton at https://github.com/dwalton76/rubiks-color-resolver
--   The rubikscolortracker for OpenCV features at https://github.com/dwalton76/rubiks-cube-tracker
+-   The rubikscolortracker from Dwalton for OpenCV features at https://github.com/dwalton76/rubiks-cube-tracker

 ## Prerequisite
+>   Unfortunately, this project only support the Windows OS
 -   This project is running by instead of running all the solver algorithm inside the EV3, we change to:
     -   Using paho-MQTT for data communication
     -   Spawning SSH connection to EV3 by **wexpect (Windows version of pexpect)** for remotely controlling EV3 to run file inside
--   wexpect is the library to spawn command on Windows terminal, using to spawn SSH connection to EV3.
-Unfortunately, this project only support the Windows OS, if you want to make it run on Ubuntu OS, should **make change on the SSH_Client.py file** to the pexpect library.
+>   wexpect is the library to spawn command on Windows terminal, using to spawn SSH connection to EV3.
 -   Documentation of paho-MQTT: https://www.eclipse.org/paho/index.php?page=clients/python/docs/index.php
 -   Documentation of wexpect: https://wexpect.readthedocs.io/en/latest/
+>   If you want to make it run on Ubuntu OS, should **make change on the SSH_Client.py file** to the pexpect library.
 -   Documentation of pexpect: https://pexpect.readthedocs.io/en/latest/
+## Overview:
+-   Regarding Solving, we provide 3 mode of solving:
+    -   *Solving cube by Twophase solver*
+    -   *Solving cube by Optimal Solver*
+    -   *Solving to specific patterns using cubestring (Inverse Solving)*
+    >   Here is the comparison between 2 algorithms:
+-   Regarding Scanning, we provide 2 mode of scanning:
+    -   *Traditional scanning by Ultrasonic Sensor*
+    -   *Scanning by webcam using OpenCV*

 ## How to install
 -   Git clone this repo